codebrutale/lein-template/README.md

 # codebrutale/lein-template

-An internal Leiningen template for Code Brutale.
+A Leiningen template customized for Code Brutale.

 ## Usage